scuyul/Synapse/README.md

 # Synapse / REEFSCAPE RL

-Note: this was made by over-caffeinated highschoolers and some ChatGPT help.
-Some parts are still rough, but the main goal is simple: train and run a REEFSCAPE robot driving policy without needing a browser UI.
+Note: This was made by over-caffeinated highschoolers and chatgpt things are: bad, broken, and violently vibe coded.
+Enter at your own risk

 Synapse is a native Windows desktop app for a simplified FRC 2025 REEFSCAPE-style RL simulator.
 The app handles setup, training, model playback, live metrics, logs, and the built-in field visualizer in one place.
 The command line tools still exist, but the desktop app is the main way to use this now.